 - mortgage rates;

-- jobs;
+- wages and salaries from jobs;

 - personal savings;

-- housing starts; and
+- housing starts;

-- individual confidence in the future.
+- individual confidence in the immediate future.

 It’s no secret that the housing market in Sacramento has been fluctuating like crazy!
 These housing indicators definitely show how challenging it’s becoming for both buyers and renters.
 I’ve noticed so many people moving out of Sacramento recently due to affordability issues.
 Are we headed for a correction soon, or is this the new normal?
 I’d love to hear more about how locals are managing these high prices and if there are any realistic solutions in sight.
 Affordable housing feels more urgent than ever around here.